National Capital Section|

 American Institute of Chemical Engineers

-The 2013 NCS embassy meeting will take place Thursday, May 16th from 5:00 to 8:00 pm at the Embassy of Switzerland.
-The embassy features a one of a kind “sustainable design” using passive solar energy with a green roof.
+The 2013 NCS embassy meeting took place Thursday, May 16th from 5:00 to 8:00 pm at the Embassy of Switzerland.
+The embassy features a one-of-a-kind sustainable design using passive solar energy with a green roof.
 The embassy is located at 2900 Cathedral Ave.
 NW, Washington, DC 20008.

 4:30 - 5:00 Arrival